cloudmesh/classes/docs/source/overview.rst

 * starting the project to late.
 * not using gitlab for homework submission
-* not using the 2 colum ACM perport template
+* not using the 2 column ACM report template
 * not using jabref or endnote for references

 Email